genchan0218/Financial-Engineering-Assignment-2/README.md

-# Monte Carlo Portfolio Optimization (Long & Short Strategies)
+# Monte Carlo Portfolio Optimization (Long Only & Long/Short Strategies)

 This repository contains the implementation and report for a Monte Carlo–based portfolio optimization assignment.
 We explore long-only and long‑short portfolio strategies across three assets, maximizing expected return under risk constraints using stochastic programming.